Skip to content

 • Closed AgentKind enum.
 Kinds are free-form strings today.
 Graduation to a closed StrEnum waits until the vocabulary stabilises in pilot use.

 • Decision integration in the aggregate.
 The Agent aggregate is config-only.
-The runtime that invokes the agent and writes the Decision lives in the subscriber layer; the aggregate never knows it was invoked.
+The runtime that invokes the agent and writes the Decision lives in the subscriber and composition-root layers; the aggregate never knows it was invoked.

 Aggregates